 Upon ordination he served the historic Touro Synagogue in New Orleans with distinction, producing Touro’s annual Jazz Fest Shabbat service collaborating with such musical greats as Jeremy Davenport and Ellis Marsalis.
 He sang the title role in Handel’s Judas Maccabaeus with the Symphony Chorus of New Orleans as well as being honored on several occasions to sing the National Anthem for the New Orleans Saints.

-He currently serves as Vice-President of the American Conference of Cantors.
+He currently serves as President of the American Conference of Cantors.
 He also serves as a volunteer chaplain for first responders in the St. Louis area and presents on traumatic stress and resilency.
 He is most at home on the bima of Congregation Shaare Emeth, participating in worship services with the Congregation.

 Seth and his wife Shayna, live in suburban St. Louis and are the proud parents of two teenage sons.